wearegiants/Library-Foundation/wp-content/plugins/admin-menu-editor-pro/readme.txt

 **Requirements**

-- WordPress 3.8 or later
+- WordPress 4.1 or later

 _For maximum compatibility and security, using a modern web browser such as Firefox, Opera, Chrome or Safari is recommended.
 Certain advanced features (e.g. menu import) may not work reliably or at all in Internet Explorer and other outdated browsers._

+**Credits**

+This plugin uses some icons from the ["Silk" icon set](http://fortawesome.github.io/Font-Awesome/) by Mark James.
+These icons are licensed under the [Creative Commons Attribution 3.0 License](http://creativecommons.org/licenses/by/3.0/).

 == Installation ==